Back to Blog

 What Pour Cost Target Should You Price To?

 Your pour cost target is not the same as your current pour cost.
 It is the number you need to hit to run a profitable bar.
-For most full-service bars with cocktail programs, that target is 18–22% on spirits and cocktails.
+For most full-service bars with cocktail programs, that target is 18 to 22% on spirits and cocktails.
 Beer and wine run higher by category.

 Which Drinks Are Killing Your Margins Right Now